Quick answer

 Hurghada Airport has two terminals.
 Terminal 1 handles domestic flights and some charters.
 Terminal 2 is the international terminal where most visitors arrive.
 The terminals are functional but not modern.

 Visa on arrival is available for many nationalities.
-You buy a visa sticker at the bank counters before passport control for about 25 USD.
+You buy a visa sticker at the bank counters before passport control.
+The fee is set by the Egyptian government and was increased in 2026, so check the current amount on Egypt's official visa portal (visa2egypt.gov.eg) before you fly and bring the exact sum in USD cash.
 This process is straightforward but can be slow when multiple charter flights land simultaneously.
 Baggage reclaim works, but bags can take time.

 Once through customs, the arrivals hall has a few exchange counters, SIM card vendors, and tour operator desks.
 Outside, you will be immediately approached by taxi drivers and touts.
 This is where Hurghada's transport experience differs from more organized airports.
 The level of solicitation can be intense, especially for first-time visitors.